ballyhouraobservatory/ballyhouraobservatory.github.io/_posts/2019-07-29-CEM120-installation-and-first-light.markdown

 First light came a few nights later.
 A bright easy object.
 M27.
 10x3min exposures taken with each LRGB filter (Luminance, red, green and blue) to give a combined time of 120minutes.
 Guiding using the internal guider in EKOS was showing RMS values under 1 arc second all the time except for a couple of odd blips.

 ![M27 120min 10x3min LRGB](/assets/images/M27-120min-10x3min-LRGB.png)

+It will be really interesting to see how this mount works out with time-series photometric observations of variables and exoplanets over the next few months.
+Fingers crossed the rain stays away.